-Library synthesis How much DNA is required for library synthesis?
-The amount of DNA required to prepare an NGS library will depend on the library preparation kit used, check the manufacturers' guidelines.
-A minimum of 500pg of DNA is required to prepare a library of sufficient quality and complexity using the Chromatrap® UniqSeq kit.
-It is recommended that for optimal library complexity the user prepares libraries using as much ChIP DNA as possible.
-How many PCR cycles should I use for library enrichment?
-The number of cycles required to amplify libraries to sufficient concentration depends on the quality and amount of input DNA.
-It is recommended that the minimum number of PCR cycles that yields sufficient library quantity for sequencing is used to maintain library complexity.
+There are bubbles in my reaction mix will these cause a problem?
+A small amount of bubbles in the library preparation reactions will not affect the reaction efficiency.
+It is very important to mix all the solutions thoroughly before and after addition to the DNA for library preparation.
+Do I need to carry out Loop Restriction Enzyme digestion if I use my own adapters?
+Loop Restriction Enzyme is only required for adapters supplied with the Chromatrap® UniqSeq kit.
+If other adapters are used the Loop Restriction Enzyme digestion step should be omitted.
 Sequencing and data quality Why do I have adapter dimers in my Bioanalyser analysis and/or sequencing data?
 It is essential that libraries are cleaned and size selected both before and after PCR enrichment to ensure unwanted DNA fragments such as unligated primers or primer dimers are not carried over into the sequencing reaction.
-Ensure the DNA clean up method used removes DNA fragments ≤200bp in length.
+Ensure the DNA clean up method used removes DNA fragments ≤200 bp in length.
+Make sure the adapter is diluted to the appropriate concentration for use (See Table 7 on page 20 for details), excess adapter can result in primer dimers.
 Why do I have high levels of duplication?
 ChIP-seq enriches specific fragments of DNA associated with a protein of interest.
 Therefore high duplication levels in the IP are not unusual.
 However, if the control sample also has high levels of duplication then we recommend loading more starting material during library preparation to reduce PCR sequence bias introduced during library enrichment.
 Use the minimum number of PCR cycles necessary to achieve the desired library concentration to minimise PCR bias during enrichment.
 Loading more DNA generally allows the number of PCR cycles to be reduced and leads to improved duplication rates.
 IP sequencing controls What control should I use?
 We recommend using an input as the background control.
 Sample storage How should I store my IPd DNA?
 Ideally at -80°C for a maximum of three months.
 We recommend the use of DNA LoBind tubes to minimise sample loss during storage.